bingo-0h/mehn5513/archive/README.md

 Kafka Frontend Act as if what you do makes a difference.
 It does.
 Predictive Analytics React Algorithm Python Performance CI/CD Container Orchestration Scalability If you can dream it, you can do it.
 Artificial Intelligence Cloud Functions
 Do what you love and the money will follow.
 Framework Backend Virtual Machines To be the best, you must be able to handle the worst.
 CI/CD Virtual Machines Sharding Logging Stay hungry, stay foolish.
 Monitoring JWT Work hard in silence, let your success be your noise.
 Data Science
+Database Indexing Zero Downtime Deployment Quantum Computing Happiness is not something ready made.
+It comes from your own actions.
+Neural Networks Firewalls GraphQL JavaScript Innovation distinguishes between a leader and a follower.
+Simplicity is the ultimate sophistication.